 The first essential tool for Bible study is knowing the difference between the translations and owning several good translations of different types.

 There is a widely-held myth that translation is a mechanical matter of transposing the text from Greek/Hebrew to English — as if the translator simply replaces the Greek word with its one and only corresponding English word.
 The myth is that the translator did not need to use his own understanding in the translation process.
 In fact, all translations involve some level of interpretation.
-The interpreter must first understand the meaning of the text before translating it into another language.
+The interpreter must first understand the meaning of the text before translating it into another language (see: 5 Ideas you should not believe about your English Bible).

 Types of Translations: